To contact the Board of Directors, please email firstname.lastname@example.org

 Laurene is a lawyer, mediator, and life coach.
 She joined the Co-op days after moving to Moscow in 2003 and has served in a variety of volunteer roles, including barista, burrito wrangler, sample server, and committee member.

-This is her second go-round as an interim Board member, and she is looking forward to the challenges ahead.
-To stay energized, Laurene teaches and practices various movement disciplines, including yoga, slacklining, skiing, dance, and her passion, AcroYoga.
-As the verb “party” has some iffy connotations, she instead loves to eat, drink, dance, and give and receive hospitality.
+To stay energized, Laurene teaches and practices yoga, slacklining, skiing, dance, and her passion, AcroYoga.
+She loves to travel, eat, drink, dance, and entertain.

-Laurene lives with a herd of cats on a 4-acre farm just outside of town, and “shops” in her garden (and freezer) for delicious, very local produce.
-Her favorite foods from the Co-op include Panzanella rosemary flatbread, mushroom gravy, Spokane Family Farms milk, and satsumas.
+Laurene and her herd of cats live in her dream house on Hayes Street in Moscow.
+Her favorite foods from the Co-op include Panzanella rosemary flatbread, cream-top milk, and satsumas.

 I was born and raised on the Palouse, and the Moscow Food Co-op has been a part of my life since before I can remember.

 Several years in Western Oregon taught me that there's no place like home, and so in 2004 I returned to Moscow and began working in the Co-op bakery.
 In 2008 I graduated from the U of I with a degree in Range Management, but decided to keep baking after meeting my husband, Geoff.

 In 2016, my family moved to a 55-acre farm outside of Deary.
 I now split my time between building a house, growing a farm, and raising our 2 kids, Sage and Wade.